jienli/ATM/README.md

 About 5-8 pages

-A documentation of the design.

-Demonstration of the project.
+A documentation of the design & Demonstration of the project.

 how readme.md works:
 https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax